isc-projects/stork/doc/user/man/stork-agent.8.rst

 enforce enabling or disabling ANSI colors usage.
 Set ``CLICOLOR`` to ``0`` or ``false`` to disable colorization even if the TTY is attached.

+Stork evaluates and prioritizes the settings it receives based on where they are applied.
-The highest priority always have the command line flags.
-The parameters from the environment file take precedence over the environment variables if the ``--use-env-file`` flag is used.
+Command-line flags have the highest priority; next are parameters from the environment file, if the ``--use-env-file`` flag is used.
+The lowest priority is given to environment variables.

 Examples
 ~~~~~~~~